mschnizlein/xg_microbiota/README.md

 # xg_microbiota
-Code used for the analyses published in our publication on the effects of xanthan gum on the murine microbiota.
+Code used for the analyses in our publication on the effects of xanthan gum on the murine microbiota.